Noirism

-Noirism (Haitian Creole: Noirisme) is one of the main political and cultural movements which developed in Haiti after the end of U.S occupation.
+Noirism (Noirisme; Nwais) is one of the main political and cultural movements which developed in Haiti after the end of U.S occupation.
 It built off of the movement which called for greater incorporation of local, Haitian culture into social and political life.
-Advocates of Noirisme, otherwise known as the Noiristes, believed that the most basic problem in Haiti is the rule of a minority, mulatto ruling class that uses the state to oppress the black majority and to maintain power.
-The Noiristes played a prominent role in shaping Haitian politics following the left-wing overthrow of President Élie Lescot.
+Advocates of Noirism (Blackism), otherwise known as the Noirists, believed that the most basic problem in Haiti is the rule of a minority, mulatto ruling class that uses the state to oppress the black majority and to maintain power.
+The Noirists played a prominent role in shaping Haitian politics following the left-wing overthrow of President Élie Lescot.
 Their influence ultimately culminated into the election of Dumarsais Estimé as president in 1946, and the election of François Duvalier as president in 1957.
-Noirisme was then used during the Duvalier era to maintain support and legitimacy during an era of heavy repression.
+Noirism was then used during the Duvalier era to maintain support and legitimacy during an era of heavy repression.